Kettuvallam: Construction

-A kettuvallam is about 100 feet in length and has a width of around 13 feet in the middle.
+A kettuvallam is about 30.5 meters in length and has a width of around 4 meters in the middle.
 The materials that go into the making are local and ecofriendly; bamboo poles, coconut fibre, ropes, bamboo mats, carpets etc. The main wood used is "Anjili" (Artocarpus hirsuta).
 There are houseboats with fully furnished single room, double room and triple rooms.

 The hull is a series of wooden planks, long cut and carved, tied together using coir with coconut fibers stuffed in between.
 The kettuvallam is motorised and is steered in deep waters by means of oars.
 Long bamboo poles or 'punts' are used to propel in shallow areas.
 Bamboo beams sprouting off on the sides are used as footholds for the same.
 Bamboo is used for the framework of the roof and splits of bamboo are used for weaving mat for roofing.

 Basically the kettuvallam was designed to transport cargo and as such many design changes had to be made to make it a tourist vehicle.
 The height of the roof was increased to get sufficient headroom.
 A plank was laid all through the length for ease of walking and comfortable seating, to reduce the disadvantages of the curved shape of the hull.
 Windows and other openings were provided for light, airflow and view.
 The entrance is provided in the centre of the linear axis with a top hung panel.